Software asset management (SAM) best practice principles that companies should adopt include:

 - Apply license entitlements to minimize license consumption

-These are all necessary and important steps to adopting best practice-based software asset management.
+These are all necessary and important steps to adopting best practice-based SAM.
 Let’s look at the first step.

 Manage the hardware asset life-cycle